Need- and Merit- Based and Industry-Sponsored Scholarships

 The two most common scholarships awarded to continuing students are the College of Engineering Need and Merit Awards and the Industry-Sponsored Scholarships.
-Students in the College of Engineering with a 3.0, or higher cumulative GPA can apply for both of these awards.
+Students in the College of Engineering with a 3.0 or higher cumulative GPA can apply for both of these awards.
 Applications for 2019-20 will be accepted until 11:00 am EST on June 3, 21019.